joshhubert-dsp/reserve-it/README.md

 ## Features

 -   You have the rich aesthetic customization capabilities of the Mkdocs ecosystem and Mkdocs-Material theme at your fingertips.
+The default config includes a light/dark mode toggle that respects user system settings by default.
 -   Users don't need to make accounts or log in, an email address is the only required form of identification.
 -   Users receive email confirmation for their reservation in the form of a Google